 Prior studies conducted by King’s College revealed that these cCBT programmes are effective at treating depression.

 However the NHS’s level of support is not as comprehensive as what was offered in these prior studies.
 For instance the King’s College study provided participants with weekly calls to offer encouragement and guidance.
 These calls lasted for around one hour.
 Participants received around eight of these calls throughout the study.

 Due to this level of care, around half of participants in the King’s College study reported having no symptoms of depression by the conclusion of the study.

-However, the NHS does not provide this level of attention to their patients’ cCBT treatment.
+However, the NHS does not provide this level of attention to their clients’ cCBT treatment.
 This results in low adherence and engagement of the treatment.

 Only 18% and 16% completed cCBT offered through the NHS.

-NICE responded by saying; “We recommend computerised CBT as one option for treating people with mild to moderate depression, but the decision to offer it should always be based on clinical judgement and the patient’s preference.
-If it is deemed appropriate, we recommend it is supported by a trained practitioner who reviews the patient’s progress and their outcome.”
+NICE responded by saying; “We recommend computerised CBT as one option for treating people with mild to moderate depression, but the decision to offer it should always be based on clinical judgement and the client’s preference.
+If it is deemed appropriate, we recommend it is supported by a trained practitioner who reviews the client’s progress and their outcome.”

 “We are currently updating our guidance for the treatment and management of depression in adults.
 We will take all published evidence into consideration.”